 This huge species of hornet can grow up to 2 inches long.
 The venom of one Japanese Hornet causes a reaction that dissolves human bone and tissue – a group attack or just a few stings can result in death.
 Found only in Japan, this species kills about 40 people each year.

 Although most of the insects above are rare, it’s still a great idea to pest-proof your home to keep them out (in addition to other annoying bugs).
 One significant way to avoid insects coming inside is to seal up any cracks, holes, and other potential entry points.
 Make sure to check everywhere in your home, including basements and attics.

 Even if you don’t have a current infestation, you may want to get a professional home inspection to help you find any areas that are at risk.
 This could save hundreds of future pest control costs.

-When it comes to dangerous insects in your home, it’s important to stay safe and call in professional extermination.
-Aptive Environmental offers expert, personalized plans for stinger and biter extermination.
-Our pest solutions are safe as well as environmentally friendly.
+When it comes to dangerous insects in your home, it’s important to call in professional extermination.
+Aptive Environmental offers expert solutions for stinger and biter extermination.
 Worried about the bugs coming back once we’re done?
-Our lifetime guarantee ensures you will stay pest-free.
-If the bugs we exterminate come back, we will too (for free)!
+Our treatment ensures you will stay protected.
+If the bugs we exterminate come back, we will too (at no additional cost)!